The Upsides (and Downsides) of Pay Transparency

 The Downsides of Pay Transparency

-There are clear benefits to a salary-transparent culture.
-However, there are also numerous downsides, which continue to force many companies to hesitate when it comes to disclosing salaries.
+A salary-transparent culture has clear benefits.
+However, it also has numerous downsides, which continue to force many companies to hesitate when it comes to disclosing salaries.

 Missing Context

-Perhaps one of the biggest downsides of pay transparency is the context it may be missing when it gets released to the eyes of current employees.
+Perhaps one of the most significant downsides of pay transparency is the context it may be missing when it gets released to the eyes of current employees.
 A typical report of salaries within a company provides little background, usually listing the role, years of experience (sometimes), and the current salary.

-However, an employee’s salary is more nuanced than their title and their years of experience.
-For example, take two salespeople who have the same title in different territories.
+However, an employee’s salary is more nuanced than their title and years of experience.
+For example, take two salespeople with the same title in different territories.
 For whichever reason, one territory may be more profitable than the other for that year.

-On paper, it looks like the person in the profitable territory is getting paid more.
-However, this is a consequence of location and assignments, not a company trying to purposefully discriminate.
+On paper, the person in the profitable territory is getting paid more.
+However, this is a consequence of location and assignments, not a company trying to discriminate purposefully.

-There are plenty of other examples of such nuances – mechanical engineers who do more general work may be paid less than the mechanical engineer who focuses on a highly-specialized subject, however, on paper they are perceived as having the same role with a big pay gap.
+There are plenty of other examples of such nuances—mechanical engineers who do more general work may be paid less than those who focus on a highly specialized subject; however, on paper, they are perceived as having the same role with a big pay gap.

-Before releasing a report on company-wide salaries, organizations need to give their staff a clear understanding of what nuances go into their unique salary decisions.
+Before releasing a report on company-wide salaries, organizations need to ensure that their staff understands the nuances behind their unique salary decisions.

 Issues with Rewarding Individual Performance

-Sometimes, an especially proficient employee can enjoy a salary bump or exclusive bonuses for their hard work.
-Again, going back to how this looks on paper, an employee who is especially talented receiving a higher salary than an employee who is just proficient.
-With the same job title, can raise eyebrows and cause major tensions within the organization.
+An incredibly proficient employee can sometimes enjoy a salary bump or exclusive bonuses for their hard work.
+Again, going back to how this looks on paper, an exceptionally talented employee receives a higher salary than someone just proficient.
+The same job title can raise eyebrows and cause significant organizational tensions.

-However, this is a good time to talk about the benefits of a job well done.
-Your reward structure for highly efficient performance should be made very clear to the entire organization.
-(Regardless of whether you plan to engage in pay transparency or not).
+However, this is an excellent time to discuss the benefits of a well-done job.
+Your reward structure for highly efficient performance should be clear to the entire organization.
+(Regardless of whether or not you plan to engage in pay transparency).

-Because it motivates employees to work harder to earn more rewards.
-Sometimes, underperforming employees do not know they are underachieving because of poor management or lack of communication regarding expectations.
-It’s best to clear this up before diving into a salary-transparency initiative.
+It motivates employees to work harder to earn more rewards.
+Sometimes, underperforming employees do not know they are underachieving because of poor management or a lack of communication regarding expectations.
+It’s best to clear this up before embarking on a salary-transparency initiative.

 Bottom Line